What is asbestos?

 Asbestos prohibition laws in the UK were first introduced in the mid-1980s.
 In 1985, the UK banned the import, supply and use of both crocidolite and amosite.
 This was replaced in 1992 with a law that also banned some uses of white (chrysotile) asbestos, traditionally considered less lethal than the other forms of the mineral.
 In 1999, the government decided, with no exceptions, to ban the use and import of chrysotile asbestos.

-Other asbestos-related laws passed during the 1990s stipulated that work on any asbestos insulation products (repair, removal etc.) may only be carried out by a licensed asbestos professional.
-Asbestos at work regulations have set maximum exposure limits and require that all asbestos be identified and managed properly.
+Other asbestos-related laws passed during the 1990s stipulated that work on any asbestos insulation products (repair, removal etc.) may only be carried out by licensed asbestos professionals.
+Asbestos regulations have set maximum exposure limits and require that all asbestos be identified and managed properly.
 Regulations also require that employees at risk for asbestos exposure be trained in asbestos safety precautions.

 When ACMs are not treated correctly, asbestos can be deadly.